ROCALE-IT/Koureias-Champagne/README.md

 &nbsp;

-## This is a project for hair salon scheduller, executed in a web environment.
+## This is a project for hair salon scheduler, executed in a web environment.
 This description will be continued...